pranav/Manager-README/README.md

 This doc is to let you know how I work and what you can expect from me.

 ## My Role
-I am a Technical Lead.
-I am here to make sure you are happy, productive, grow, and watch Pacific Rim at least once a year.
+I am a Technical Lead and am here to make sure you are happy, productive, grow, and watch Pacific Rim at least once a year.
 I will make sure whatever you work on aligns with our team’s mission.

 ## What do I value most
 I value getting shit done.
 I like when you see a problem and immediately try to fix it.